 It is very common and standard for employers, graduate schools, professional programs, etc. to ask for applicants to provide a list of references or letters of recommendation.
+Reference Tips:

 - References should be professional and academic references (unless otherwise specified) – do not use parents or close personal friends.